rclone/rclone/docs/content/azureblob.md

 #### Account and Key

 This is the most straight forward and least flexible way.
 Just fill in the `account` and `key` lines and leave the rest blank.

 #### SAS URL

-This can be an account level SAS URL or container level SAS URL
+This can be an account level SAS URL or container level SAS URL.

 To use it leave `account`, `key` blank and fill in `sas_url`.

-Account level SAS URL or container level SAS URL can be obtained from Azure portal or Azure Storage Explorer.
+An account level SAS URL or container level SAS URL can be obtained from the Azure portal or the Azure Storage Explorer.
 To get a container level SAS URL right click on a container in the Azure Blob explorer in the Azure portal.

-If You use container level SAS URL, rclone operations are permitted only on particular container, eg
+If you use a container level SAS URL, rclone operations are permitted only on a particular container, eg

-    rclone ls azureblob:container or rclone ls azureblob:
+    rclone ls azureblob:container

-Since container name already exists in SAS URL, you can leave it empty as well.

-However these will not work
+You can also list the single container from the root.
+This will only show the container specified by the SAS URL.

-    rclone lsd azureblob:
+    $ rclone lsd azureblob:
+    container/

+Note that you can't see or access any other containers - this will fail

     rclone ls azureblob:othercontainer

-This would be useful for temporarily allowing third parties access to a single container or putting credentials into an untrusted environment.
+Container level SAS URLs are useful for temporarily allowing third parties access to a single container or putting credentials into an untrusted environment such as a CI build server.

 ### Multipart uploads ###